SDSU Trains Students From Dairy Farm to Ice Cream Scoop

 Peter was once a student worker at SDSU’s dairy farm himself.
 He started as an undergrad in the fall of 1999, continued working there after earning his bachelor’s degree in dairy production and hasn’t left since.
 Now, as the farm manager, he ensures every cow is well taken care of while helping to coordinate the teaching and research programs.

 SDSU’s cows are kept comfortable in well-ventilated barns equipped with sprinkler systems to keep them cool through the summer.
 Free stalls lined with comfortable bedding provide a soft place for them to rest.
 They’re also fed high-quality diets tailored to meet their nutritional needs.
 Many of the feed ingredients, such as soybeans and corn, are grown on SDSU farms.
-Cow health is monitored using high-tech sensors placed in each animal’s ear to track their movements, kind of like a Fitbit®.
+Cow health is monitored using high-tech sensors placed in each animal’s ear to track their movements.
 This helps the farm crew identify any cow in need of attention.

 Our CowManager sensors are very good heat detection devices so we know exactly when to breed each animal.
 They’re even better at detecting health problems and can tell us if there’s something off with a cow.
 It will find virtually every animal that has something wrong with her and then we do an evaluation to figure out what the issue is.